adaltas/node-masson/core/ntp/install.coffee.md

               commented = match[1] is '#'
               opts = match[2]
               found_fudge = true
-              if commented and ntp.fudge
+              if commented and options.fudge
                 lines[i] = "fudge #{opts}"
                 modified = true
-              else if not commented and not ntp.fudge lines[i] = "#fudge #{opts}"
+              else if not commented and not options.fudge lines[i] = "#fudge #{opts}"
                 modified = true
           for server in servers